nanthasnk/Glassdoor-Jobs-Salary-Prediction/README.md

 # Data Science Jobs Salary Prediction: Project Overview
-- Created a tool that estimates data science salaries in USA to help data scientists negotiate their income when they get a job.
+- Created a tool that estimates data science salaries in the USA to help data scientists negotiate their income when they get a job.
-- The aim of the project is to predict Data Scientist salary based on job descriptions
+- The project aims to predict Data Scientist salary based on job descriptions
 - Scraped over 1000 job descriptions from glassdoor using python and selenium
-- Cleaned the data to extract salary, job_roles, skills required (python, r, aws, etc.) and other features
+- Cleaned the data to extract salary, job_roles, skills required (Python, R, SQL, etc.) and other features
-- Explored the data to understand relationship of various features with the target (salary)
+- Explored the data to understand the relationship of various features with the target (salary)
 - Applied mean-encoding to categorical features
 - Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to obtain the best model
-- Built a client facing API using flask
+- Built a client-facing API using flask

 # Resources Used
 **Python Version:** 3.7 </br>